pingcap/docs/latency-breakdown.md

 In the execute phase, TiDB manipulates data in memory and the main latency comes from reading the required data.
 For update and delete queries, TiDB reads data from TiKV first, and then updates or deletes the row in memory.

-The exception is lock-time read operations (`select for update`) with point get and batch point get, which perform read and lock in a single Remote Procedure Call (RPC).
+The exception is lock-time read operations (`SELECT FOR UPDATE`) with point get and batch point get, which perform read and lock in a single Remote Procedure Call (RPC).

 ### Lock-time point get